Mizithropita (Ricotta Cheesecake) from Kefalonia

 Directions:

-In a 9 inch buttered pan, pour in your mixture and bake at 400 F for 45 minutes to 1 hour.
-Or until golden brown and when you can poke it with a toothpick and it comes out clean.
+Bake at 375 F for 55 minutes, or until golden brown and when you can poke it with a toothpick and it comes out clean.

 Kali Oreksi!